Internet Matters: Website

-The online portal gives information and guidance about the main e-safety issues children might be exposed to when browsing the internet.
-There is also advice for safeguarding and tips for setting up appropriate controls and filters in the portal.
+The Internet Matters online portal gives information and guidance about the main e-safety issues children might be exposed to when browsing the internet, as well as safeguarding and parental controls advice.

 The portal contains information for parents on the online issues of cyberbullying, inappropriate content, online pornography, online reputation, online grooming, sexting, self-harm, radicalisation and more.
 The site has published guidance to help parents understand information relevant to their child’s age, the latest in connected technologies, mobile applications, social networking and online gaming.
-It also has instructions for parents on how to set up parental controls and filters for specific broadband and mobile providers, devices and content providers.

 Connecting Safely Online

 Connecting Safely Online is an initiative to help children and young people with learning difficulties tackle online safety issues.
 It was launched in 2020 alongside Youthworks and in partnership with Meta.
-Articles provide advice for parents and carers as well as teens using social media to help them understand how to get help when they need it.

 Digital Matters

-Digital Matters is a free online safety learning platform designed for schools to teach children skills in online safety.
-It is split into two parts: Interactive Learning and Once Upon Online.
-Interactive Learning involves teacher-facilitated discussion and quiz-based learning while Once Upon Online is a choose-your-own-adventure story where children have to help characters find positive outcomes as they deal with online safety issues.
+Digital Matters is an online safety learning platform designed for schools, parents, and children to teach children skills in online safety.

-The platform provides teachers with free resources to teach the lessons, including a lesson plan, offline worksheets, guides and more.
 It was developed with support from Internet Matters' partner, ESET, and uses manga-style art.

-Parents and children can also access the platform for free to utilise the online safety resources at home or in conjunction with schools.
-The platform can be downloaded as an app to smartphones, tablets and computers.

-It is shortlisted for the Teach Primary 2022 awards in the App category.
+It was shortlisted for the Teach Primary 2022 awards in the App category.